 Located in an extensively renovated and expanded circa 1905 house, the gallery is within easy walking distance of Regina's downtown hotels, shops and restaurants.
 It features over 2,000 square feet of exhibition space on the main floor and a full service, professional framing department on the lower level.

-The Nouveau Gallery opened October 21st and 22nd, 2005 under new ownership and in a new location.
+The Nouveau Gallery opened in October 2005 under new ownership and in a new location.
 Housed in a beautifully renovated storefront right on a main street in Regina, the gallery brushes the edge of both downtown and the historic Cathedral neighbourhood.

 Traditions Hand Craft Gallery is a creative retail and exhibition environment, whose product mix is equally exceptional, whose artists and customers are thankful for its existence.
 Located in the heart of Cathedral Village it is a resource for those who value and collect Saskatchewan Fine Craft and for those searching for a truly unique gift.
 Currently boasting over 80 juried members of the Saskatchewan Craft Council.
 For almost twenty years, Traditions Hand Craft Gallery has served as an important venue for Saskatchewan artists to showcase their craft.
 This gallery has continued to flourish under new owners Kathleen, Jeff, and Cynthia Coleclough.
 Everything we do is to enhance our customer's experience and ensure they walk away with more than just a shopping bag.